Approximation of conformal mappings and novel applications to shape recognition of planar domains: Introduction

 \subsection{The themes of this paper}

-There is a classical and elaborate theory of conformal uniformization for domains in the Riemann sphere that are bounded by non-degenerate Jordan curves.
+There is a classical and elaborate theory of conformal uniformization for domains in the Riemann sphere that are bounded by Jordan curves.
 Let $\Omega$ be such a domain which is also finitely connected.
 Koebe proved \cite{Ko} that $\Omega$ is conformally homeomorphic to some domain $\Omega^{*}$ whose boundary components are circles.
 Such a domain is called a {\it circle domain}.
 Furthermore, $\Omega^{*}$ is unique up to M\"obius transformations.

 Discrete uniformization schemes have traditionally been the first step in constructing a sequence of approximations to a conformal map from the given domain (more on this in Section~\ref{se:perspective}).
-There is much current interest and effort by (for example) Cannon, Floyd and Parry to provide sufficient conditions under which, discrete schemes based on the {\it discrete extremal length} method, will converge to a conformal map in the cases of triangulated annulus or a quadrilateral (see for instance \cite{CaFlPa, CaFlPa1, CaFlPa2, CaFlPa3}).
-Of much current interest is the universality of the critical Ising and other lattice models where discrete complex analysis on graphs played crucial role (see for instance \cite{ChSm, DCSm}).
-However, it was shown by Schramm \cite[page 117]{Sch} that if one attempts to use the combinatorics of (for instance) the hexagonal lattice alone, square tilings (as constructed by Schramm's method) cannot be used as discrete approximations for the Riemann mapping.
+There is much interest and effort by, for example, Cannon, Floyd and Parry, to provide sufficient combinatorial conditions under which, discrete schemes based on the {\it discrete extremal length} method, will converge to a conformal map in the cases of triangulated annulus or a quadrilateral; see for instance \cite{Ca} for the starting point and \cite{CaFlPa3} for their most recent work.
+However, Schramm showed \cite[page 117]{Sch} that if one attempts to use the combinatorics of the hexagonal lattice alone, square tilings (as constructed by Schramm's method) cannot be used as discrete approximations for the Riemann mapping.

+In a different vein, of much current and recent interest is the universality of the critical Ising and other lattice models where discrete complex analysis on graphs played a crucial role (see for instance \cite{ChSm, DCSm}).

-In this paper, stemming from our work in \cite{Her1,Her2,Her3}, we will prove that a certain discrete scheme yields convergence of the mappings described below to a canonical {\it conformal} mapping from a given polygonal, planar, annulus, onto the interior of a Euclidean annulus bounded by two concentric circles.
+In this paper, stemming from our work in \cite{Her1,Her2,Her3,HAT}, we will prove that a certain discrete scheme yields convergence of the mappings described below to a canonical {\it conformal} mapping from a given polygonal, planar, annulus, onto the interior of a Euclidean annulus bounded by two concentric circles.